What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Effect of cesarean section on postpartum blood loss

 The model-based transformation forest was fitted with the same hyperparameter settings as in the simulation study~(Section~\ref{sec:comp}).
+We did not adjust the hyperparameters because random forests have been shown to be insensitive to hyperparameter changes \citep{Probst_Boulesteix_2021}.
+Figure~S. 3 in the Supplementary Material~A demonstrates this for the mtry parameter -- the number of chosen variables per split.
+We only analysed the mtry parameter since \citet{Probst_Wright_2019} found that the ``mtry parameter is most influential [...]'' while ``[s]ample size and node size have a minor influence on the performance [...]''.

 Figure \ref{fig:perseff} depicts the distribution of the estimated out-of-bag (OOB) heterogeneous treatment effects $\hat{\tau}(\rx)$ of cesarean section compared to vaginal delivery.
 The distribution is unimodal and slightly left-skewed.
 For almost all births, a cesarean section increases the risk for higher blood losses compared to vaginal delivery.
-For comparison, the average treatment effect of $\hat{\tau} = 0.823$ of the base model is included.
+For comparison, the average treatment effect of $\hat{\tau} = 0.823$ of the transformation base model is included.

-The interval-censored negative log-likelihood of the base model was $3613.972$.
-The model-based transformation forest improved upon this, yielding a likelihood of $3413.989$ (estimated in-bag to make it comparable to the base model).
+The interval-censored negative log-likelihood of the transformation base model was $3613.972$.
+The model-based transformation forest improved upon this, yielding a likelihood of $3413.989$ (estimated in-bag to make it comparable to the transformation base model).